andrewwu531/final_year_dissertation/README.md

-# How to Run the Entire Software
+# How to run the software